RunnerMom/Hackbright-Final-Project/NOTES.md

 6. Use alembic to track revisions of new class - done

 7. Get something to display properly in html/flask on local machine
+To-Do-Next:
+- update model to:
+	- convert dates to Datetime objects
+	- Associate Log.date with Assigment.date as a foreign key.
+	- Test calling Log.date.miles -> does date need to be primary key?
+	- Sort the assignment-list and running-log
+	- update model to save Hours, Seconds and Minutes separately for both Assignment and Log

+- then, figure out how to get this to display properly
+	- through app
+	- or through flask/html

+================next steps
-8. More UI development
+*.
+More UI development
-9. initial analysis of whether goal was met
+*. initial analysis of whether goal was met
-10. Dynamic call to runcoach API
+*.
+Dynamic call to runcoach API